-- 1. What Atorvastatin tablets are and what they are used for - 2.
-What you need to know before you take Atorvastatin tablets - 3.
-How to take Atorvastatin tablets - 4.
+- 1. What Atorvastatin is and what it is used for - 2.
+What you need to know before you take Atorvastatin - 3.
+How to take Atorvastatin - 4.
 Possible side effects - 5.
-How to store Atorvastatin tablets - 6.
+How to store Atorvastatin - 6.
 Contents of the pack and other information

-1. What Atorvastatin tablets are and what they are used for
+1. What Atorvastatin is and what it is used for

-Atorvastatin tablets belongs to a group of medicines known as statins, which are lipid (fat) regulating medicines.
+Atorvastatin belongs to a group of medicines known as statins, which are lipid (fat) regulating medicines.

-Atorvastatin tablets are used to lower lipids known as cholesterol and triglycerides in the blood when a low fat diet and life style changes on their own have failed.
-If you are at an increased risk of heart disease, Atorvastatin tablets can also be used to reduce such risk even if your cholesterol levels are normal.
+Atorvastatin is used to lower lipids known as cholesterol and triglycerides in the blood when a low fat diet and life style changes on their own have failed.
+If you are at an increased risk of heart disease, Atorvastatin can also be used to reduce such risk even if your cholesterol levels are normal.
 You should maintain a standard cholesterol lowering diet during treatment.

-2. What you need to know before you take Atorvastatin tablets
+2. What you need to know before you take Atorvastatin

-Do not take Atorvastatin tablets:
+Do not take Atorvastatin:

-- if you are allergic to atorvastatin or any of the other ingredients of this medicine (listed in section 6). - if you have or have ever had a disease which affects the liver - if you have had any unexplained abnormal blood tests for liver function - if you are a woman able to have children and not using reliable contraception - if you are pregnant or trying to become pregnant - if you are breast-feeding - if you use the combination of glecaprevir/pibrentasvir in the treatment of hepatitis C.
+- if you are allergic to atorvastatin or any of the other ingredients of this medicine (listed in section 6).- if you have or have ever had a disease which affects the liver - if you have had any unexplained abnormal blood tests for liver function - if you are a woman able to have children and not using reliable contraception - if you are pregnant or trying to become pregnant - if you are breast-feeding - if you use the combination of glecaprevir/pibrentasvir in the treatment of hepatitis C.